-Additionally, to the viewpoint above, the Skyrail Cablecar will take you over the gorge and stops at the Edge Lookout Barron Falls.
+Additionally to the main lookout above, the Skyrail Cablecar and the Scenic Rail will take you over to the other side of the gorge, stopping at The Edge Lookout.

-For Barron Falls swimming, we walked down Weir Road, which is on the left on the way to the Barron Falls lookout.
-At the end of this road, we turned right and walked along the railway to the large catchment area.
-Here there are some large rocks and small cliff jumps into deep water.
+I walked down Weir Road, which is on the left on the way to the Barron Falls lookout.
+At the end of this road, I turned right and walked along the railway to the large catchment area.

-We didn’t even think about getting too close to the waterfall edge, as the flowing water can be extremely unpredictable, especially in the wet season.
-However, we did get some unique perspectives of the waterfall from above and behind.
+I also didn’t even think about getting too close to the waterfall edge as the Barron River can be extremely unpredictable.
+However, I did get some unique perspectives of the waterfall from above and behind.

 Cairns Accommodation Guide – Where to Stay

 Planning a trip to Cairns and wondering where to base yourself?
 Below I’ve listed some of the best options near Cairns Esplanade.
 I’ve also written a comprehensive accommodation guide to Cairns, so make sure to check that out too before you book!

 LUXURY RESORT WITHOUT THE PRICE TAG – Rydges Resort

 This hotel offers the best bang-for-buck.
 In terms of an epic stay for a decent price!
 The location is perfect, close to the esplanade and features include three swimming pools, two tennis courts, a jacuzzi, a fitness centre and even an award-winning restaurant.

 BEST 5-STAR LUXURY HOTEL: Pullman Reef Hotel Casino